Ya'ara Saks: Early life

-A dual citizen of Canada and of Israel, Saks was born in Toronto to an Israeli father and has lived in both Israel (1995 to 2006) and Canada.
-She attended McGill University for her undergraduate education, and then completed her Master's degree in international relations and diplomacy at the Hebrew University of Jerusalem.
+A dual citizen of Canada and of Israel, Saks was born in Toronto to an Israeli father, Uri Saks, and a Canadian mother, Nancy Levy Saks, and has lived in both Israel (1995 to 2006) and Canada.
+She graduated from McGill University with a BA in Middle East Studies and Political Science in 1995, and then completed her Master's degree in International relations and Diplomacy at the Hebrew University of Jerusalem, at the same time working in Jerusalem's City Hall's foreign relations under Ehud Olmert who was mayor at the time.
 Before entering politics, Saks owned a yoga studio in York Centre (in the north end of Toronto) and was the director of Trauma Practice for Healthy Communities, a charity that focuses on mental health.